-Company wants to make video of each employee performing their job to analyze most efficient way to perform a job.
+My company wants to make videos of each employee performing their job to analyze the most efficient way to perform a job.
 I don’t want a video of myself being recorded then later viewed by employees or future employees throughout the world as a training video.
 Can I refuse?

 Rita Risser Chai replies: